oracle/terraform-provider-oci/website/docs/d/core_vcns.html.markdown

 This data source provides the list of Vcns in Oracle Cloud Infrastructure Core service.

-Lists the Virtual Cloud Networks (VCNs) in the specified compartment.
+Lists the virtual cloud networks (VCNs) in the specified compartment.

 ## Example Usage